HussOufkir/myTerraform-Sandbox/README.md

-terraform validate # to validate the syntax (doesnt if the code is correct or not) terraform plan # to prepapre the configuration by showing the changes terraform apply # to create/update the infrastructure terraform destroy # to destroy the previously created infrastructure (it destroys the configuration stored in the tfstate, i think it destroys the entire configuration managed by terraform, to verify !) terraform refresh # to update the state to match remote systems
+terraform validate # to validate the syntax (doesnt if the code is correct or not) terraform plan # to prepapre the configuration by showing the changes terraform apply # to create/update the infrastructure terraform destroy # to destroy the previously created infrastructure (it destroys the configuration stored in the tfstate, it destroys the entire configuration managed by terraform) terraform destroy -target="<provider>_<ressource_type>.<name>" terraform refresh # to update the state to match remote systems
 ```